awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-replicate.md

 1. In the navigation pane, choose **Customer managed keys**\.

 1. Select the key ID or alias of a [multi\-Region primary key](multi-region-keys-overview.md#mrk-primary-key)\.
-This opens the key details page for the CMK\.
+This opens the key details page for the KMS key\.

    To identify a multi\-Region primary key, use the tool icon in the upper right corner to add the **Regionality** column to the table\.